onep1xel/TheAccessAgency/content/about-us.md

     Article written about travelling with a disability that includes tips in planning and the transformative effect of travel.

     [**‘Good Access is Good Business’**](https://www.yarracity.vic.gov.au/about-us/yarra-news) ***- Yarra News, March 2019***\
-    Interviewed as part of an accessibility article for local government magazine, *Yarra News*
+    Interviewed as part of an accessibility article for local government magazine, *Yarra News*.

     **‘The value of improved accessibility to beaches’** ***- 2019 Victorian Marine & Coastal Forum, Department of Environment, Land, Water and Planning***\
     Co-presented on the broad benefits of beach access with Bert Parker from the [Disabled Divers Association](https://www.facebook.com/disableddiversassociation/).